MarkoMuc/nolink-func-c/material.md

 The two functions used in the previous example are completely self contained, meaning their output was computed solely based on the input, without any external code.
 Additional steps are needed to handle code with some dependencies.

-### Handling relocatinos
+### Handling relocations

 If we use the `add5` functions inside the `add10` function, to calculate add 10, the result is not correct.

 Its time to analyze the `obj.o` file with `objdump --disassemble --section=.text obj.o`.
 The two important lines are the `e8 00 00 00 00` lines.
 Both are a `callq` assembly instructions, which is a near, relative call.

-This variant of the call insturctino constist of 5 bytes: the `0xe8` prefix and a 4-byte argument.
+This variant of the call instruction consist of 5 bytes: the `0xe8` prefix and a 4-byte argument.
 The argument is the distance between the function we want to call and the current position(actually the next instruction).

 The position of the two calls are `0x1f and 0x2c`.
 In the first case the argument is calculated as `0x0 - 0x24 = -0x24`.
 Since negatives are presented by their two's complement, the representation should be `0xffffffdc` and for the second call it would be `0xffffffcf`.